 Team Metrics: Average Case per Team, Average Case Duration per Team, Number of Case

-What sort of insights can Anna help me uncover?
+What sort of insights can Auto Insights help me uncover?

 Number of Cases against products this month compared to last month